knottwill/sesame-finetune/README.md

 # Training and finetuning of Sesame AI's Conversational Speech Model.

 Use this repository to finetune Sesame's CSM-1B into new languages or voices, or train it from scratch.
-[Read blog post here.](https://blog.speechmatics.com/sesame-finetune)
+[Read blog post here](https://blog.speechmatics.com/sesame-finetune).

 **Features**:
-- Efficient training via: pre-tokenization, compute amortization, and padding-minimized batching.
-Supports both partial and full loading of data.
+- Efficient training via: pre-tokenization, compute amortization, padding-minimized batching.
+Supports both partial and full loading of data (only use partial loading for large datasets that cannot fit in memory).
 - Finetune by modifying the original weights (as opposed to LoRA).
 This has a higher compute burden but is much better for significant domain shifts like new languages.
 - Hyperparameter optimization using Optuna.
 - Performance enhancements: Gradient clipping, accumulation, mixed precision training, advanced LR scheduling, experiment tracking.